 As a singer, I can listen to all the brilliant voices in the world, I can recognize every aria backward and forward and recite the libretti and histories of all the great operas.
 This doesn’t make me a great singer.
 This makes me a learned listener with refined taste and specific knowledge.
 I might still sing like a mule.
 I’ll know how I ought to sound, but I won’t know how to go about creating that sound!

 The only way to become a great singer (or a skillful singer) is to do, do, do!
 Sing!
 Most helpfully, sing with a teacher/technician who will help you understand the mechanics of the voice, will guide you in the right direction, and teach you to hear/feel/know when the voice is functioning optimally so you can guide yourself when they aren’t with you.
-This means, essentially, that there is a LOT of experimentation and hit/miss going on for a while.
+This means there is a LOT of experimentation and hit/miss going on for a while.
 I make a whole bunch of weird wacky sounds to get my voice lined up when I sing, constantly reminding myself of my limits while pushing the envelope to stretch and learn.
 The goal is not just to be a skillful singer, but to be my own singer, using my voice to its best advantage.
 April’s voice, not a decent imitation of Beverly Sills or Renee Fleming.
 If I only listen, I’ll (maybe) learn to parrot these women.
 I won’t truly find the voice inside me.
 If I practice the skill, I discover my own unique instrument.

 Isn’t this how it is with writing?
 With any artistic skill?